picklejuicedev/picklejuicedev.github.io/content/mkdocmaker.md

 > On my first run it would list the internal command references, so I had to tweak the // note to exclude them, hence "...don't list internal command names such as mkdocmaker.review".
 Generally, if you can be specific in your prompts and give examples, it will help the LLM to respond as you would expect.
 Well, just like a writer, who doesn't really know what "command names" are, you would give an example to be sure.

-### Folders
+### Using Glob Wildcards

 At times you may include multiple files or images as resources.
-You can add multiple files as comma separated values, however you can also create subfolders and then reference all files in that folder.
-Often it makes sense to organise your resources in folders as chapters, so you can add resources for each one.
+You can add multiple files as semicolon separated values, however you can also use wildcards.

 This is an example syntax after moving the file `package.json.txt` into a folder called `commands` (note the "/" after the folder name):